psi4/psi4/doc/sphinxman/source/relativistic.rst

 .. codeauthor:: Prakash Verma and Francesco A. Evangelista
 .. sectionauthor:: Prakash Verma, Wallace D. Derricotte, and Francesco A. Evangelista

-The exact-two-component (X2C) approch is a convenient way to introduce scalar relativistic effects in DFT and wave function-based methods.
+The exact-two-component (X2C) approach is a convenient way to introduce scalar relativistic effects in DFT and wave function-based methods.
 |PSIfour| implements the spin-free one-electron version of X2C, which produces
 a modified one-electron Hamiltonian :math:`H_{\rm X2C}`: